shubhradeepnandi/shubhradeepnandi.github.io/_posts/2016-10-12-Underfit-Overfit.md

 And you can see that, our Model now has the accuracy of 85% over the training data.
 Commonly,  we demand a higher accuracy, let's say 90% or 95%.
 So by looking at the current accuracy, we can tell that our Model is not performing as we are expecting.
 So let's think about an improvement.
 But how can we do that?

-Remember I told you about Features in the first [Post](https://chunml.github.io/ChunML.github.io/tutorial/Machine-Learning-Definition/){:target="_blank"}?
+Remember I told you about Features in the first [Post](https://iidsa.in/tutorial/Machine-Learning-Definition/){:target="_blank"}?
 Features are something we use to distinguish one object from others.
 So obviously, if we have more Features, then we will likely have a better fit model, since it can receive more necessary information for training.
 But how we can acquire more Features?

 #### Polynomial Features
 The easiest way to add more Features, is to computing *polynomial features* from the provided features.
 It means that if we have \\(X\\), then we can use \\(X^2\\), \\(X^3\\), etc as additional features.
 So let's use this approach and see if we can improve the current Model.
 First, we have to modify our \\(X\\) matrix by adding \\(X^2\\):

 {% highlight python %}
-X = np_c[X, X**2]
+X = np.c_[X, X**2]
 X
 array([[   1,    1],
        [   2,    4],